react-cosmos/react-cosmos/README.md

 - **Component library.** From blank states to edge cases, define component states to come back to.
 Your component library keeps you organized and provides a solid foundation of test cases.
 - **Open platform.** React Cosmos can be used in powerful ways.
-Snapshot and visual regression tests are possible, as well as custom integrations tailored to your needs.
+Including snapshot and visual regression tests, as well as custom integrations tailored to your needs.

 ---